-The university is located in Hyde Park, an integrated residential community on Lake Michigan, seven miles (11.2 kilometers) south of Chicago's central business area.
-Hyde Park and South Kenwood, its immediate neighbor to the north, comprise three square miles (7.8 square kilometers) of houses, shops, and parks.
-About 70 percent of the law school's students and faculty live in this neighborhood of 45,000 people.
-Sixty years ago, Hyde Park became one of the first communities in the country to take advantage of the federal government's urban renewal program.
+The university is located in Hyde Park, an integrated residential community on Lake Michigan, 7 miles (11.2 kilometers) south of Chicago’s central business area.
+Hyde Park and South Kenwood, its immediate neighbor to the north, comprise 3 square miles (7.8 square kilometers) of houses, shops, and parks.
+About 70 percent of the law school’s students and faculty live in this neighborhood of 45,000 people.
+Sixty years ago, Hyde Park became one of the first communities in the country to take advantage of the federal government’s urban renewal program.
 Today, the neighborhood—integrated and stable—is cited as a model.
-The community owes much of its "small town" feeling to the absence of substantial high-rise development.
-In the area immediately surrounding the university, there are over 200 single-family homes and townhouses.
+The community owes much of its “small town” feeling to the absence of substantial high-rise development.
+In the area immediately surrounding the university, there are over 200 single-family homes and townhomes.

 Chicago is one of the nation’s great—and most beautiful—cities.
 The cultural and recreational opportunities of Chicago are easily accessible to students at the university.
 The “Loop,” Chicago’s business and cultural center, is only 15 minutes away by car and can be reached in 30 minutes by bike along Lake Michigan.
 The lakefront itself is one of the city’s major attractions.
 It is a series of open parks with beaches and marinas along most of its 20-mile (32-kilometer) shoreline.

 LLM students find housing in a variety of locations.
 This is the breakdown of where our LLM students lived during the 2015–2016 academic year: 57 in university and private apartments in Hyde Park and 28 in apartments in downtown Chicago.
 Admitted applicants will be sent applications for university housing and detailed descriptions prepared by students about the various housing options.